 The focus of Enterprise Fund measurement is upon determination of operating income, changes in net assets, financial position, and cash flows, which is similar to businesses.
 The City's Enterprise Funds are the Water and Sewer Fund and the Storm Water Utility Fund.
 The Water and Sewer Fund accounts for the administration, operation and maintenance of the water and sewer utility system, and the billing and collection activities.
 The Fund also accounts for the accumulation of resources for, and the payment of, long-term debt principal and interest for revenue bonds and obligations under capital leases when due throughout the year.
 All costs are financed through charges made to utility customers with rates reviewed regularly and adjusted if necessary to ensure integrity of the Fund.
 The City's solid waste function is contracted out.
 The billings for this function are done by the City as a conduit for the contractor.
-The fee for this service is accounted for in the Water fund, while revenues from landfill fees are accounted for in the General Fund.
-The Storm Water Utility Fund accounts for the design, construction and maintenance of the City's storm water drainage systems.
+The fee for this service is accounts for the design, construction and maintenance of the City's storm water drainage systems.
 This Fund was previously set up as a capital project fund and was converted to an enterprise fund in Fiscal Year 2009.